Tuomas Iisalo: Memphis Grizzlies

 On 8 July 2024, the Memphis Grizzlies of the National Basketball Association (NBA) named Iisalo as assistant coach, responsible for the team's offense, making him the first Finnish-born coach in the NBA.
 On 7 November, he debuted as a head coach due to absence of Taylor Jenkins, leading the Grizzlies to a 131–114 win over the Los Angeles Lakers.
 On 28 March 2025, Iisalo was promoted to interim head coach after Jenkins was fired, despite Memphis having a 44–29 record and being all but confirmed entry for the 2025 NBA playoffs by that time.
 His first game as head coach in the NBA saw the Grizzlies lose 134–127 to the Los Angeles Lakers a day later.
 On 2 May 2025, Iisalo was named head coach of the Grizzlies.
-He is the fourth-ever NBA head coach to be born, raised, and trained outside North America, after Igor Kokoškov, Darko Rajaković, and Jordi Fernández.
+He is the fourth-ever NBA head coach to be born, raised, and trained outside North America, after Igor Kokoškov, Darko Rajaković, and Jordi Fernández, though others such as Steve Kerr were born and raised outside of North America before an amateur basketball career in the United States.